evidence-dev/northstar-report/pages/index.md

   <ReferenceLine y='32' yMax='40' label='Budget' labelPosition=belowStart/>
 </LineChart>

+AOV is our key northstar metric as it is highly aligned with *how much value we deliver* to customers.

 <Details title=Definition>

 AOV is the *Average Order Value*, the amount a customer spends on an order, net of tax.
 It excludes B2B revenue which otherwise skews the metric siginificantly.

 </Details>

 ## Output KPIs